bertsky/workflow-configuration/README.md

 #### OCR-D ground truth

-For the `bagit_data_text_structur` repository, which includes both layout and text annotation down to the textline level, but very coarse segmentation, the following _character error rate_ (CER) was measured:
+For the `data_structure_text/dta` repository, which includes both layout and text annotation down to the textline level, but very coarse segmentation, the following _character error rate_ (CER) was measured:

 | *pipeline configuration* | *CER* |
 | ---------- | ----- |